rslakra/AppSuite/README.md

 ```
     /
     ├── Core                    # The Core Project
-    ├── DataStructure           # The DataStructure Project
     ├── Example                 # The Example Project
     ├── HBase                   # The HBase Project
-    ├── HttpServer              # The Http-Server Project
     ├── Identity                # The Identity Project
     ├── Jdk                     # The Jdk Project
     ├── Metrics                 # The Metrics Project
-    ├── MimeCraft               # The MimeCraft Project
-    ├── Patterns                # The Patterns Project
     ├── pdf-tools               # The pdf-tools Project
+    ├── protocols               # The protocols Project
+    ├── spring                  # The spring Project
-    ├── Questions               # The Questions Project
+    ├── tutot                   # The tutor Project
     └── README.md
 ```